nightlyprojects/simple-config-server/README.md

    ```

 2. Create the working directory outside the container, if you wish to access it from the outside and store persistent data.
-It should have the following structure:
+It should have the following structure: (If you don't provide the sub-folders, the program will create them for you)
     ```
-    working-directory/
+    data/
     ├─ storage/
     │  ├─ json/
     │  │  ├─ your-config-files.json